Does Medicare A and B cover dental?

 Dental Insurance Options for Seniors

-Before jumping in to the options, many seniors may think purchasing Medicare Supplement policies will provide dental coverage.
-Medicare Supplement policies (or Medigap) do not provide for Dental coverage.
+Before jumping into the options, many seniors may think purchasing Medicare Supplement policies will provide dental coverage.
+Medicare Supplement policies (or Medigap) do not provide Dental coverage.
 However, this does not mean you still can’t get it.